 It was weeks, not months ago, that the two were shopping into the evening, blowing thousands of dollars on clothes.
 That they shared vessels.
 That Jocelyn shared her frustrations over the lack of respect and appreciation her art received.
-How much it hurt to be considered not even an artist by older, more established licks.
+How much it hurt not to be considered an artist by older, more established licks.

 She knows how important touching, or holding, the body of a loved one is.
 Remembers Fatimah’s tale of gathering her sire’s bones for internment.